bootchk/solarRadioFirefly/readme.md

 TODO
 -
 There is a library ordering issue: the ISR handlers that override defaults are in the nRF5x library so the default handler in startup.c is already resolved weak before the strong override is seen.
+Did I reorder the libraries?
 Move startup to nRF5x library.